Nitrino/transliterate_paperclip/README.md

 ## License

 TransliteratePaperclip is Copyright © 2013 [Polonium Arts](http://poloniumarts.com/).
-It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+It is free software, and may be redistributed under the terms specified in the MIT license.